 - Sift the flour before adding it to the wet ingredients for a lighter texture.

-- Test the bread with a toothpick after taking it out of the oven to make sure it is cooked all the way through.
+- After taking the bread out of the oven, test it with a toothpick to ensure it is cooked all through.

-This banana bread tastes perfect all on its own, but there are many delicious variations.
+This banana bread tastes perfect all on its own with a cup of coffee or tea, but there are many delicious variations.
 I enjoy eating it with peanut butter and a few pecans sprinkled on top.
-You can also use almond butter, or if you really want to get fancy whip up some vegan coconut cream!
-Serve with a cup of tea, coffee, or cold almond milk.
+You can also use almond butter, or if you want to get fancy, whip up some vegan coconut cream!

 🍌 More Vegan and Oil Free Banana Recipes!